Skip to main content

 However, creating a foreign subsidiary requires substantial time and cost commitments.
 Businesses should expect to spend up to tens of thousands over the course of several months to set up a legal entity.
 Along with establishing a physical headquarters, businesses must hire a resident director and pay ongoing administrative fees.

-Setting up an entity is a consuming, complex, and costly commitment, which is why many companies partner with an EoR instead.
+Setting up an entity is a consuming, complex, and costly commitment, which is why many companies partner with an EOR instead.

-2. Partner With an Employer of Record in Singapore
+2. Partner with an employer of record in Singapore

 • Onboarding tasks such as drafting employment contracts